GameObject([properties], ...properties.props)

 GameObject.height

-Number. he height of the game object.
+Number.
+The height of the game object.
 Represents the local height of the object as opposed to the world height.

 GameObject.init(properties)